Jasmine-Harit/Docker_Kafka_Assignment-/README.md

 In producer terminal type message- HELLO

-In comsumer terminal you will see messages- HELLO
+In consumer terminal you will see message- HELLO